Mehedi2154901019/Groq-Capital-City-Name-Generator-Chatbot/README.md

 streamlit run app.py
 ```

-Check assets in the repository for whole code.
+Check assets in the repository for detailed code.